mbid/mbid.github.io/posts/datalog-for-type-theorists/index.md

 This is significant because most modern formulations of dependent type theory, in particular *categories with families* (CwFs), are essentially algebraic.
 Up to encoding, specifying a type theory and specifying a Datalog program with equality and partial functions can therefore be the same activity.
 What remains in turning such a specification into a working type checker is mostly engineering, namely fitting the specification to the operational behavior of a particular Datalog engine.
-This remaining engineering effort is non-trivial, and as I will discuss further below, it is the main reason why Datalog is not yet routinely used in production type checkers.
+My impression is that Datalog is not yet routinely used in production type checkers primarily because the option is not on most implementors' radar.
+As I discuss further below, there are also some technical problems that I think need to be solved before I would actually recommend the approach in practice.

 ## Equality saturation as an alternative to strong normalization